 Stilwell, KS 66085

-3. We take your watch to our tech: I (Steve) get in my car and drive your watch to the tech's shop.
+3. We take your watch to our tech: (Steve at Raven) drives your watch to the tech's shop.
 I say this because I do not do this drive every day, I may do this once a week, so if your watch arrives on a Friday, I may not get it to the tech until the following Wednesday.
 Some customers in the past have sent me 2-3 emails during that time asking if the watch is finished yet.
 We work as quickly as possible to keep your repair moving, but have limits being a small company.
 So please just be aware of this process and the time involved.

 4. We pay our tech when the watch is ready: No matter what the repair issue is, I pay our tech immediately for the work he has done and then I notify the customer with the repair details and the cost.
 I pay the tech for every warranty issue as well, even if I am not collecting money from the customer.
 Every job has a price that I pay to keep everything moving, and the tech happy.

 5. We contact you: After we have your watch back at my office, we will send you an email with the repair details and the invoice price.
 We can typically ship the same day that the invoice is paid.

 6. We invoice you: After we contact you to let you know the watch is finished, we can send a PayPal invoice for the repair plus shipping.
 Typical repair costs can average between $100-$200 and typical shipping with USPS Priority is $12 - $20 depending if you sent the leather case or not.
 A PayPal invoice can be paid with any credit card and does not require you to have a PayPal account to pay the invoice.
 The invoice will show up in the email account that you originally contacted us with, unless you notify us to use a different email address.

 7. We ship your watch back: After the invoice is paid, we can return the watch typically on the same day.
 We pack your watch well and use new shipping materials if needed.
 We ship with USPS Priority with a signature confirmation.